nuxeo/nuxeo-bench-site/content/11b-documents.md

 Generating 10B unique documents and attachments (files) comes with a few challenges:

-**Generation Time**
+**Generation time**

 Generation needs to have very high-throughput if we want the system to be usable.
 For example, if we were to generate files at 1,000 files/s, it would still take more than 100 days to generate the 10B.
 This means that we need to have a generator that generates both metadata and files at a much higher throughput.

 During phase 2, the generation of the 11B documents in Kafka took about 4 days with an average throughput of 2 million doc/min.

 <img src="/images/11b/07-import-metrics.png" alt="Import metrics" width="800px">

-_NB: the plateaus on a plot correspond to when it took me a few hours to trigger the next step of the initial data generation._
+_NB: the plateaus on a plot correspond to when it took us a few hours to trigger the next step of the initial data generation._

 **Storage**

 Storage costs on S3 depend on volume but also on the number of requests you issue.

-In our case, doing 10B PUT on S3 would definitely not be cost-efficient, which is why we wanted to leverage the Snowball service.
+In our case, doing 10B PUT on S3 would definitely not be cost-efficient, which is why we wanted to leverage the [AWS Snowball service](https://aws.amazon.com/snowball/).

 However, at the time we wanted to initialize the data, we faced some issues:

-- with the global pandemic context: we were unsure if / when the Snowball would arrive
-  - (actually, it arrived on time and worked perfectly)
+- Global pandemic context: we were unsure if or when the Snowball would arrive (actually, it arrived on time and worked perfectly)
-- generation was limited by the bandwidth to write on the Snowball
-  - using the snowball archive format ended up being the best solution
+- Generation was limited by the bandwidth to write on the Snowball: using the snowball archive format ended up being the best solution

 Anyway, because of these uncertainties, we prepared a plan B that was to have the custom Nuxeo Blob Store that would generate the PDF files on the fly in a consistent and repeatable manner.
-This was a way for us not to be too dependent on the Snowball availability (if things went wrong with shipping). (generating a PDF on the fly takes more resources than reading it from S3).
+This was a way for us to not be too dependent on the Snowball shipping (generating a PDF on the fly takes more resources than reading it from S3).

 ### Generation Approach

 #### Random Yet Reproducible

-The core of the system is a java library that generates random metadata:
+The core of the system is a Java library that generates random metadata:

 - personal information
-  - first name and last name
+  - first and last name
   - DOB, address
   - customer identifier
 - account information